-The space debris mitigation requirements of the Product Assurance and Safety Requirements for DLR Space Projects are consistent with the Space Debris Mitigation Guidelines of the Committee and the IADC Space Debris Mitigation Guidelines.
+The space debris mitigation requirements of the Product Assurance and Safety Requirements for DLR Space Projects are consistent with the Space Debris Mitigation Guidelines of the Committee, the IADC Space Debris Mitigation Guidelines and the European Code of Conduct for Space Debris Mitigation.
 They furthermore refer to relevant ISO standards, including ISO 24113, and standards adopted by the European Cooperation for Space Standardization ECSS.
-The recommendations of the ITU Radiocommunication Assembly in respect to space debris mitigation (ITU-R S.1003-2, Environmental protection of the geostationary-satellite orbit) are among the conditions which the users of German orbit and frequency rights have to fulfil (on the basis of §56 Telekommunikationsgesetz).
+The recommendations of the ITU Radiocommunication Assembly in respect to space debris mitigation (ITU-R S.1003-2, Environmental protection of the geostationary-satellite orbit) are among the conditions which the users of German orbit and frequency rights have to fulfill (on the basis of § 56 Telekommunikationsgesetz).

-Germany has contributed to the development of the IADC Space Debris Mitigation Guidelines in the scope of the IADC.
-Germany regards the Space Debris Mitigation Guidelines of the Committee as providing generally accepted guidance for the adoption of national mechanisms governing space debris mitigation.
+Germany has contributed to the development of the IADC Space Debris Mitigation Guidelines in the scope of the IADC and participated in the elaboration of the European Code of Conduct for Space Debris Mitigation in the European Network of Competencies.
+Germany regards the Space Debris Mitigation Guidelines of the Committee as providing generally accepted guidance for the adoption of national mechanisms governing space debris mitigation.1